computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 This simplified form of "punching in" can be especially important for distributed teams, or as a way to create power distance between employees and owners of firms.
-The standup forces employees to constantly apologize for their petty shortcomings (and, uh, latecomings) while the c-suite is off "meeting with the board/investors".
+It's important to note who is exempt from (or not invited to) standup, because not being regularly held accountable for one's time or (conversely) not having one's work recognized as a "story" can shape team dynamics.

 If you believe that agile is supposed to favor people and interactions over processes and tools, it's worth rethinking the standup to reduce